mc-cip/spec/format_spec.md

 ### `name`

 The name of a Project.
-This name MUST be a human readable name and SHOULD not contain unnecessary information.
-For instance, the name field should not specify where the project is being hosted, or the authors of a project.
+This name MUST be a human readable name and SHOULD NOT contain unnecessary information.
+For example, the name field should not specify where the project is being hosted, or the authors of a project.

 ---